PoweringChurch/FinancialLit/README.md

   - [ ] Behaviors (Determine what to do and when)
   - [x] Sickness affected by statuses

-Models
-- [ ] Add pet model

 Saving & Loading
 - [ ] Implement saving and loading
   - [ ] Player home configuration
   - [ ] Pet states and statuses
   - [ ] Save into json file?

-Furniture additions
-- [ ] Add as much furniture as possible with remaining time

 ### Cleanup